Bot replying w/ frames

 Serve the app via ngrok

-We’ll serve the app using ngrok so, we can use this URL in the webhook.
+We’ll serve the app using ngrok to use this URL in the webhook.
 If you don’t already have it installed, install it from here.
-Once it’s installed authenticate using your auth token and serve your app using this command:
+Once it’s installed, authenticate using your auth token and serve your app using this command:

 ngrok http http://localhost:3000